-In groups of 3 or 4 people, they are asked to choose an age group and to draw a plan of this dream classroom and clearly mark everything they wish to put in it.
+Choose an age group and draw a plan of this dream classroom and clearly mark everything you wish to put in it.

-In designing this dream space for play-based teaching and learning, students might find it useful to:
+In designing this dream space for play-based teaching and learning, you might find it useful to:

-Use the discussions in Sections 4, 5 and 6 as guidelines (principles of play, forms of play etc).
+Use the discussions in Sections D, E and F as guidelines (principles of play, forms of play etc).

-Ask themselves some questions about the physical environment (indoors and outdoors), the emotional environment and the materials, or what they would like to put into their environment.
+Ask yourselves some questions about the physical environment (indoors and outdoors), the emotional environment and the materials, or what you would like to put into your environment.

 These questions may help:

-- What is in my space(s)? - Why is it there?
+- ♦ What is in my space(s)? - Why is it there?
 Do I think it will be of interest to the children?
 Does it suggest to children some types of play that they may like to do in it?
-Does it invite and promote engagement? - Where is the material?
-Have I placed it in a place, and if so, why? - Who has access to it? - What kind of play do I want to encourage with this material? - What else can I offer children in terms of an invitation to play?
+Does it invite and promote engagement? - ♦ Where is the material?
+Have I placed it in a place, and if so, why?

+- ♦ Who has access to it? - ♦ What kind of play do I want to encourage with this material? - ♦ What else can I offer children in terms of an invitation to play?

-They have 30 minutes to prepare their design.
+You have 30 minutes to prepare their design.